fcosanabria/dotfiles/README.md

   - tmux-resurrect
   - tmux powerline theme
 - Nvim
-  - Lunarvim - cual se considero que se encuentra mejor.
+  - Lunarvim
-- ohmyzsh!
-(El cual todavia esta pending en ambas compus)
+  - Starship as customizable prompt for any shell.
-- fig for macOS, para el autocompletado.
-Espero que se encuentre pronto para Linux
+- Fig for autocompletion, available soon for Linux.

 ## Fonts